-Counseling for teens 12+, college and graduate students, and early career/young adults in Glen Mills, PA
+Counseling for teens, college students, and early career/young adults in Glen Mills, PA

 - Anxiety, worry, fear